The Maternal, Newborn, Child and Youth Network works to realize our vision of:

 The logo speaks to the creativity, cooperation and professionalism required of such an organization.
 Modern and dynamic, it symbolizes the collaboration and positive partnerships that the MNCYN strives to achieve for the regional health care sector.

-A strategic planning session is held every three years with our regional partners and key stakeholders (see appendix A of the Strategic Plan PDF for participating organizations).
+A strategic planning session is held every three years with our regional partners and key stakeholders.
 The strategic priorities are determined by the feedback (themes) as voiced by our partners.
 The themes are then positioned under the strategic pillars of MNCYN, Quality Health Outcomes, Systems Integration, Improved Asset Management and Enhanced Learning and Growth.

 The MNCYN strategic plan is a living document that is frequently revisited and updated as required to ensure our priorities are relevant, aligned with public health care outcomes and meeting the needs of our partners.